4digitmwc/media-centre-articles/interviews/week5-1.md

 **Yes.
 Malaysia won against Thailand a couple minutes before your match with Singapore happens.
 (6-1)**

-**Svp-**: we play game, win game, go home. but now we just gotta do it twice in losers bracket
+**Svp-**: We play game, win game, go home. but now we just gotta do it twice in losers bracket.

-**Twitch chat**: ^ we fought our way through losers last year we will do it again
+**Twitch chat**: ^ We fought our way through losers last year we will do it again.

 **AmariaLove**: I think we would much prefer Hong Kong winning their loser's final match.
 For what it is from Malaysia.
 I think it's like playing Singapore but with a bit worse rice ability.
 We will see.

 **And obviously last year, Canada came up short finishing in 4th place.
 Just 1 spot shy of the illustrious Top 3 finish.
 But regardless, Canada is still eyeing for the top prize right?**

 **AmariaLove**: Yes we are.
 Always did.
-Always will
+Always will.

 **Twitch chat**: I think if you go into any competitive setting not playing for 1st place you are doing it wrong.